learn-co-curriculum/dsc-recommendation-system-introduction/README.md

 # Introduction to Recommendation Systems

 ## Introduction
-Previously, we saw how to develop a simple recommendation system using amazon co-purchase data using network analysis techniques.
 This lesson will give you a brief introduction to recommendation system modeling approaches.
-We will develop intuition into how these systems work and how collaborative filtering this is a much superior approach to the simple recommendation systems, like the one we saw with ego network analysis.
+We will develop intuition into how these systems work and how collaborative filtering is used to make accurate recommendation systems that can harness the power of big data.

 ## Objectives